-Twelve program assisted properties and the local housing authority, representing 901 units were surveyed in the subject's competitive environment, in detail.
+Twelve program assisted properties and the local housing authority, representing 901 units were surveyed in the subject's competitive environment in detail.
 Two of the program assisted properties are LIHTC-elderly.
-Fout are LIHTC-family properties.
+Four are LIHTC-family properties.
 Five properties are either LIHTC/USDA or USDA Section 515 family.
 Several key findings in the local program assisted apartment market include:

-- \ At the time of the survey, the overall estimated vacancy rate of the surveyed program assisted apartment properties was 0.5%. - \ At the time of the survey, the overall vacancy rate of the two LIHTC-elderly properties was 0.0%.
-Both properties maintain a waiting list, ranging is size between 34 to 40 applicants. - \ The bedroom mix of the surveyed LIHTC elderly properties is 46% 1BR and 54% 2BR. - \ At the time of the survey, the overall vacancy rate of the four LIHTC-family properties was 0.0%.
-All four properties maintain a waiting list, ranging is size between 34 to 140 applicants. - \ The bedroom mix of the surveyed LIHTC family properties is 32% 1BR, 44% 2BR and 24% 3BR.
+- At the time of the survey, the overall estimated vacancy rate of the surveyed program assisted apartment properties was 0.9%. - \star At the time of the survey, the overall vacancy rate of the two LIHTC-elderly properties was 0.0%.
+Both properties maintain a waiting list, ranging in size between 65 to 86 applicants. - The bedroom mix of the surveyed LIHTC elderly properties is 46% 1BR and 54% 2BR. - At the time of the survey, the overall vacancy rate of the four LIHTC-family properties was 0.0%.
+All four properties maintain a waiting list, ranging in size between 30 to 180 applicants. - The bedroom mix of the surveyed LIHTC family properties is 32% 1BR, 44% 2BR and 24% 3BR.

-- \ At the time of the survey, the overall vacancy rate of the five USDA family properties was 1%.
-All five properties maintain a waiting list, ranging in size between 1 and 10 applicants. - \ The bedroom mix of the surveyed USDA family properties is 30.5% 1BR, 66% 2BR and 3.5% 3BR.
+- At the time of the survey, the overall vacancy rate of the five USDA family properties was 2.4%.
+All five properties maintain a waiting list, ranging in size between 1 and 5 applicants. - The bedroom mix of the surveyed USDA family properties is 30.5% 1BR, 66% 2BR and 3.5% 3BR.